Habits of an agile servant leader – Habit 4 (Part 2): Respect

-In the next and also last blogpost, we will summarize each habits and give you some recommendations for learning resources which we believe can aid you along your own journey of building up these habits yourself!
+In the next and also last blogpost, we will summarize each habit and give you some recommendations for learning resources which we believe can aid you along your own journey of building up these habits yourself!
 Please stay tuned.

 Looking for a reliable offshore software development company in Vietnam who work with respect and integrity?

 Axon Active is the best partner as we are well-versed IT teams guided by experts who have years of experience in driving agile performances using Scrum and other popular agile frameworks and practices.
-To learn more about how to kickstart your agile offshore software development project, read our guidance or contact us to learn further!
+To learn more about how to kickstart your agile offshore software development project, read our guide, or contact us to learn further!